 Practice overview

-Philippe acts as counsel in international commercial disputes in the Commercial Court and Chancery Division in London, international arbitration and offshore jurisdictions (including the BVI, Gibraltar and Jersey).
-In particular, civil fraud and asset recovery, banking and financial services, cryptocurrency, offshore trusts, shareholder, company and insolvency disputes.
+Philippe acts in international commercial and commercial chancery disputes in the Commercial Court and Chancery Division in London, offshore jurisdictions (including the BVI, Gibraltar and Jersey) and international arbitration.
+In particular, civil fraud and asset recovery, banking and financial services, cryptocurrency and digital assets, offshore trusts, shareholder, company and insolvency disputes.

-He is ranked as a Leading Junior in Banking & Finance at the UK Bar by Legal 500.
+He is ranked as a Leading Junior in Commercial Chancery by Chambers & Partners and in Banking & Finance at the UK Bar by Legal 500.

-Notable current and recent instructions are from clients in the United States, China, India, Ukraine, Moldova, Singapore, the UK, Switzerland, Cyprus and across Continental Europe.
-He regularly acts for high net worth individuals, founders, companies, private equity funds, asset management firms and banks.
+Key clients are from the United States, China, Ukraine, Moldova, India, Singapore, the UK, Switzerland, Cyprus and across Continental Europe.
+He regularly acts for high net worth individuals, founders, companies, trustees, private equity firms, asset managers and banks.

 Prior to commencing practice, Philippe was a Judicial Assistant at the UK Supreme Court to Lord Sumption, Lord Briggs and Lord Sales in 2018/19.